-Level 1 Measurements: Fair value of Level 1 assets described above is determined by reference to quoted market prices or other relevant market data as provided by the bank or broker.
+Level 1 Measurements - Fair value of Level 1 assets described above is determined by reference to quoted market prices or other relevant market data as provided by the bank or broker.

-Level 2 Measurements: Fair value for cash surrender value of life insurance policies is based on pricing models or other relevant economic measures provided by the insurance companies.
+Level 2 Measurements - Fair value for U.S. Treasury bills and cash surrender value of life insurance policies are based on pricing models or other relevant economic measures provided by the broker or insurance companies.

-Level 3 Measurements: Investments held at OCF represent UWCW's share of a pooled investment portfolio managed by OCF.
+Level 3 Measurements - Investments held at OCF represent UWCW's share of a pooled investment portfolio managed by OCF.
 UWCW's share of the pooled investment portfolio is not actively traded and significant other observable inputs are not available.
 However, the underlying investments of OCF are measured by management of OCF using a variety of valuation methods including Level 1, Level 2, and Level 3 inputs.